Packing Tips For The Environmentally Friendly Backpacker

 Swap Plastic Bags for Tote Bags and Packing Cubes

-In Bali alone over six million plastic bottles are discarded every month, these bottles end up in the ocean or landfill.
-Although drinking tap water in South-East Asia is not usually recommended hostels, airports and other public spaces often have water stations to fill your bottle with clean, safe drinking water.
+In Bali alone, over six million plastic bottles are discarded every month, and these bottles end up in the ocean or landfill.
+Although drinking tap water in South-East Asia is not usually recommended... hostels, airports, and other public spaces often have water stations to fill your bottle with clean, safe drinking water.
 You can also download the RefillMyBottle app which locates the nearest location where you can safely refill your bottle for free or a small fee.
-If you're on an Intro Travel Tour you can purchase (or use your own) refillable water bottle which you'll be able to fill up for free at every location on the trip!
+If you're on an INTRO Travel Tour you can purchase (or use your own) refillable water bottle at the start which you'll be able to fill up for free at most locations on the trip!

 Re-evaluate Your Toiletry Bag